 If you have an insight which you couldn’t accept now, sleep on it.

 Most of the time, I would jot down my ideas and act on them later.
-I love sleeping on my decisions because sometimes I’m not sure if it was my intuition talking or fear talking.
+I love sleeping on my decisions because sometimes I’m not sure if it was my intuition talking or my fear is talking.
 Fear tends to fade away after a few days while intuition stays strong.

 Also, be willing to let go of our existing beliefs.
-Beliefs limit our capability to perceive the situation as it is.
+Beliefs limit our ability to perceive the situation as it is.
 Instead, open up our mind by reading more books and listen to different points of view.

 Intuition is based on the information and experience we have collected through our five senses over our lifetime.
 So the more information we collect, the better our intuition would be.